hqureshi00/stock_screener/notes.md

+Today's Tasks:
+1, 2, 3 and 4
+(with a critical eye as if I am about to explain it to Huma) Tomorrow (Saturday)
+7 and 8

+Sunday

+Testing everything

+####Backlog
 1. Go through the SMA strategy, see how it works, and check if the slope functionality works + the removal of weekend time functionality
 2. Go through the EMA strategy, check if the plot function works alright
 3. Go through the MACD strategy, check if it works, and create a plot function